prskid1000/CPMath/README.md

 ```bash
 git checkout -b branch-name
 ```
-* Add any algorithm in JS which is not available in cpmath.js
+* Add any mathematical algorithm or function in JS which is not available in cpmath.js
+* You have to write a function and add it to the cpmath.js.
 * Add the name of algorithm you have coded in the README.md
 * Commit and push